martyn82/handbook/docs/_pages/tactics/reliability/recovery/active-redundancy.md

 top: tactics
 parent: tactics-reliability-recovery
 grandparent: tactics-reliability
+excerpt: All redundant components respond to events in parallel.
 ---

 All redundant components respond to events in parallel.
 Consequently, they are all in the same state.
 The response from only one component is used (usually the